 Celeriac is good for long term storage.
 It stores best at temperatures between 35⁰F and 40⁰F with high humidity.

 After harvest, cut off all of the foliage leaving only about one inch.
 Trim the roots to one inch also.
 Gently brush the soil from the hypocotyl, but don’t wash it off.
-The added moisture will cause your celeriac to rot before you have a chance to use.
+The added moisture will cause your celeriac to rot before you have a chance to use it.
 Place the remaining hypocotyls in a mesh bag or food grade perforated plastic bag.

 Store the bag either in the crisper drawer of your refrigerator or in a root cellar.
 They can be stored for 6 – 8 months.